-The trip to Costa Rica of Queen Mathilde of the Kingdom of Belgium had an incident, forcing her to use priority landing rights when landing at San José Juan Santamaria International Airport.
+Queen Mathilde of Belgium's visit to Costa Rica had an incident, forcing her to use priority landing rights when landing at San José Juan Santamaria International Airport.

-KLM Royal Dutch Airlines Boeing 787-9 Dreamliner lands at San José Juan Santamaria International Airport with a cracked left cockpit window
+A KLM Royal Dutch Airlines Boeing 787-9 Dreamliner landed at San José Juan Santamaria International Airport with a cracked left cockpit window.

 Hello magazine reported on February 11 that a Boeing 787-9 Dreamliner of KLM Royal Dutch Airlines carrying a delegation led by Queen Mathilde of the Kingdom of Belgium was forced to use priority landing rights when preparing to land at San José Juan Santamaria International Airport in Costa Rica on February 9.